-- 2.4.1 Of the 35 children referred for possible adoption in 2011/2012, 2 had been matched with adopters by March 2012.
-In the case of 10 children the Adoption Panel had considered their case and a decision made that adoption should be the plan.
-For 2 children possible adopters had been considered and were being assessed in respect of those children.
-The remaining children were still subject to care proceedings as at 31st March 2012.
+- 2.4.1 Of the 98 children referred for possible adoption in 2012/2013, 2 had been matched with adopters by March 2013.
+In the case of 15 children the Adoption Agency Decision Maker had considered their case and a decision made that adoption should be the plan.
+For 16 children planning had enabled them to remain with relatives either under fostering arrangements or as a result of granting of a Special Guardianship Order.
+The remaining children were still subject to care proceedings as at 31st March 2013.
 Permanence planning was in place with potential adopters beginning to be identified in order to expedite placements once Placement Orders were granted. - 2.4.2 In order to avoid case drift for children, social workers are asked to refer children for family finding when adoption is a possible outcome for that child.
 This does not mean that all children referred will subsequently be adopted, but ensures that robust planning is considered as part of a child's care plan.
-In many cases, children safely return to their families or are placed with extended family members under other Orders, such as Special Guardianship. - 2.4.3 In the year 2011/2012 we have continued to see a large number of children where Care Proceedings have taken much longer than expected, often due to viability assessments of family members taking place consecutively.
+In many cases, children safely return to their families or are placed with extended family members under other Orders, such as Special Guardianship. - 2.4.3 In the year 2012/2013 we have continued to see some cases where Care Proceedings have taken much longer than expected, often due to viability assessments of family members taking place consecutively.
+However, reforms to the Family Justice system are beginning to take effect with the average timescale for care proceedings to conclude showing a reduction in the last guarter of 2012/2013.